-- The assignment will be marked with the "Missing" special code in the gradebook - A zero ("0") will be entered as the score for the assignment in the gradebook - No Evidence (NE) will be entered for the standards attached to the assignment - If the work is submitted as Late Work (see terms below), the zero ("0") assignment score will be changed to reflect the student's actual score with no deductions or penalties - If the work is not submitted as Late Work or does not meet conditions for Late Work, the score for the assignment can be changed from a zero ("0") up to a 49%, dependent upon the school's processes, by the end of the term.
+- The assignment will be marked with the "Missing" special code in the gradebook. - A zero ("0") will be entered as the score for the assignment in the gradebook. - No Evidence (NE) will be entered for the standards attached to the assignment. - If the work is submitted as Late Work (see terms below), the zero ("0") assignment score will be changed to reflect the student's actual score with no deductions or penalties. - If an assignment is not submitted a Late Work or does not meet the criteria for Late Work, schools may choose to assign a score between 0% and 49%, in accordance with their individual site-level grading practices.
+This is a school-based decision and not a district requirement or expectation.